 Associate in Science in Nursing Degree (ASN)

-The associate in science in nursing degree is awarded to students completing the program requirements of the associate degree nursing program with a minimum of 108.0 credit hours and a maximum of 110.0 credit hours unless noted for accreditation purposes.
+The associate in science in nursing degree is awarded to students completing the program requirements of the associate degree nursing program with 103.5 credit hours unless noted for accreditation purposes.
 Graduates awarded this degree are eligible to take the NCLEX Exam for licensure as a registered nurse.
 Many of the required courses transfer to four-year institutions.

 Certificate of Achievement